1. Output information

 Market sector

-In our publication, to create our estimates for the market sector, we exclude any data relating to the central government, local government and non-profit institutions serving households (NPISH) sectors from our whole-economy estimates.
-In practice, this means that most of the data relating to industries 84 to 88 are not included in our market sector estimates, with smaller exclusions in other industries where these sectors appear.
-Data representing government sector investment are presented in our "government investment" tables.
+In our publication, to create our estimates for the market sector we exclude any data relating to the central government, local government and non-profit institutions serving households (NPISH) sectors from our whole economy estimates.
+In practice, this means that most of the data relating to industries 84 to 88 are not included from our market sector estimates, with smaller exclusions in other industries where these sectors appear.
+Data representing government sector investment and net stocks are presented in our 'government investment' tables.

 Note that our market sector definition is different to the standard ONS definition of the market sector, which states that any unit selling at an economically significant price is operating in the market.

-We present our market sector estimates across seven industry groups, in line with our Developing new statistics of infrastructure: August 2018 article.
+We present our market sector estimates across seven industry groups, in line with our 2018 Developing new statistics of infrastructure article.

 These industry groups are: